Warehouse Management System

 but the legacy system was causing delays.

-From task progress to capacity alerts, the system delivers instant performance metrics and alerts to teams across 11 global warehouse facilities.
+From task progress to capacity alerts, the system delivers instant performance metrics and alerts to teams across 11 global facilities.

-My Role
+Role

 Project Lead